jwmcglynn/donner/docs/coding_style.md

 ## Includes

-Include paths for donner-svg files are relative to the donner svg directory and use double quotes:
+Include paths for Donner files are relative to the donner svg directory and use double quotes:

 ```
 // GOOD: